deltadefi-protocol/aiken-virtual-dex/specs/3_emergency_unlock.md

 1. Unlock the emergency utxo

+   - User Unlock Case

      - Only 1 reference utxo with `oracle_nft` with account oracle datum
-   - If only 1 input with `emergency_token` & datum is in correct format
+     - Only 1 input with `emergency_token` & datum is in correct format
-     - Yes: check if the `emergency_token` is burnt
+     - The current signing interval has `validity_interval_start` with `86400` slots after `minted_at`

+   - Admin Unlock Case

-     - No: required `operation_key` signature
+     - Required `operation_key` signature plus anyone of below situation
+       a.
+Request is expired (The current signing interval has `validity_interval_start` with `172800` slots after `minted_at`)
+       b.
+No input (i.e. no current input containing `emergency_token`)
+       c.
+The own input containing invalid datum